球探体育比分_欧洲杯足球网¥在线直播

 All 球探体育比分_欧洲杯足球网乐¥在线直播 System cameras use lens correction (and other) data that's stored in the lens.
 Thanks to the super-fast communication speed of the RF mount, particularly when you're using RF lenses, shooting with DLO turned on does not reduce the maximum continuous shooting rate, as it did in earlier cameras such as the 球探体育比分_欧洲杯足球网乐¥在线直播.

-Angela Nicholson
+Angela Nicholson and Marcus Hawkins

 Related articles